 |Net Price by Family Income Level||In-State Net Price|

 The above table only includes the calculated net price for students that received some form of Title IV aid.

 What is Title IV?

-Over a period of six years, the average net price paid by all freshmen at Dixie State University has increased by an average of 1.4% per year.
+Over a period of six years, the average net price paid by all freshmen at Dixie State University has remained about the same, shifting by an average of only -0.2% per year.

 Comparing Out-of-Pocket College Costs